On the curvature of the Bismut connection: Bismut Yamabe problem and Calabi-Yau with torsion metrics: Preliminaries and notation

-At a fixed point $p\in M$ we can choose special holomorphic coordinates $\{z_i\}$ such that $g_{i\bar j}(p)=\delta_{ij}$ and the Christoffel symbols of the Levi-Civita connection vanish at $p$, i.e. $(\Gamma^{LC})_{ij}^k(p)=0$.
+At a fixed point $p\in M$ we can choose special holomorphic coordinates $\{z_i\}$ such that $g_{i\bar j}(p)=\delta_{ij}$ and the Christoffel symbols of the Levi--Civita connection vanish at $p$, i.e. $(\Gamma^{LC})_{ij}^k(p)=0$.
 With these coordinates, we compute the curvature tensors of the Gauduchon connections as

 We define the Ricci tensor associated to the Gauduchon connection $\nabla^t$ as the contraction of the endomorphism part of its curvature tensor; hence, in local coordinates,

 Contracting again we obtain the $\nabla^t$-scalar curvature